shioncha/mika/README.md

 Recommended to use [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).

-If you don't use devcontainer, uncomment the `volumes` section in `compose.override.yaml` and run the following commands.
+If you don't use devcontainer, run the following commands.

 ```Shell
 $ docker compose build